-GASB Statement No. 91, Conduit Debt Obligations.
-The requirements of this Statement take effect for financial statements starting with the fiscal year ending June 30, 2023.
-This Statement has no material impact on LACERS financial statements.
+Implementation Guide No. 2023-1, Implementation Guidance Update -2023.
+The requirements of this Implementation Guide will take effect for financial statements starting with the fiscal year that ends June 30, 2024.
+The adoption of this guide had no significant effect on LACERS financial statements.
+There were no adjustments to prior periods required as a result of this implementation.